Detroit Fire Department

 The Detroit Fire Department (DFD) provides fire protection and emergency medical services to the U.S. city of Detroit, Michigan.

-The DFD operates 47 fire companies out of 36 fire stations located throughout the city, with a total sworn personnel complement of 1000 members with 821 firefighters in all ranks.
-It is headquartered at the Detroit Public Safety Headquarters on Third Street, which also houses police, emergency medical services, and additional services.
+The DFD operates 47 fire companies and 25 ambulances out of 36 fire stations located throughout the city, with a total sworn personnel complement of 1200 members.
+It is headquartered at the Detroit Public Safety Headquarters on Third Street, which also houses police and additional services.

-The DFD responds to approximately 165,000 emergency calls annually, with over 80% being medical emergencies and approximately 9,000 working structural fires.
+The DFD responds to approximately 170,000 emergency calls annually, with over 80% being medical emergencies and approximately 2200 working structural fires.
 There were 4,741 structure fires in Detroit in 2014, compared with 2,736 in 2018, according to data.
-As a result, the city is now fighting an average of seven structure fires per day.
+By the end of 2022, there were 2154 structure fires.
+As a result, the city is now fighting an average of six structure fires per day.
+As of 2021, all new members are trained as firefighter/EMT or firefighter/paramedic.

 Recent history

 Department leadership in the 2010s

 From 2011 to December 31, 2013, the Detroit Fire Department was led by Fire Commissioner Donald R. Austin, a former member of the Los Angeles Fire Department and a Detroit native.
 Under Mayor Dave Bing, Austin had come to Detroit in May 2011 on the difficult mission to bring change to the DFD.
 He resigned in November 2013 due to changes in city administration.

 The new mayor of Detroit, Mike Duggan, named Jonathan Jackson, a 25-year veteran of the department, and a Second Deputy Fire Commissioner under Austin, as the Interim Fire Commissioner on December 23, 2013.
 Craig Dougherty, a former member of Engine 50 on the city's East Side and Fire Chief under Austin, became a Second Deputy Commissioner under Jackson.
 The administration was rounded out by Deputy Commissioner Edsel Jenkins, C.P.A., Second Deputy Commissioner Sydney Zack, LL.M., and Second Deputy Commissioner Orlando Gregory.

 By the end of March 2014, Commissioner Jackson resigned due to a life-threatening neural disease.
 On April 8, 2014, Deputy Commissioner Edsel Jenkins was named as the new Executive Fire Commissioner.
 He resigned in October 2015, and was succeeded in office by Eric Jones.
 Executive Fire Commissioner Eric Jones made swift changes and created the new management team of the fire department which included Deputy Commissioner Dave Fornell, 2nd Deputy Commissioner Sydney Zack, and 2nd Deputy Commissioner Charles Simms.

+In 2022, Charles Simms was appointed as Interim Fire Commissioner, later becoming the permanent Executive Fire Commissioner in 2023.
+During his tenure, significant achievements included restructuring the department, resulting in record-low EMS response times, acquiring updated equipment and apparatus, cross-training EMS personnel for firefighting roles, and implementing aggressive hiring initiatives.
+In July 2023, the department hired 100 Firefighter/EMTs, followed by an additional 27 in September 2023.
+Simms' executive leadership team comprised 2nd Deputy Commissioners Reginald Jenkins, Derek Holman, and Robert Stokes, alongside Director Anthony Watts.

+Detroit Fire Department currently has an ISO score of 2 and is striving to gain the score of 1 by 2025.